 So, what exactly is involved in calculating solar panels cost in Dana Point?
 When thinking about solar power very few people know the way the cost of solar panel systems is actually measured.
 Or even, for that matter, do we automatically grasp the connection relating to the cost of solar power and the value of solar power.
 We all know that gasoline prices are in dollars per gallon.
 We likewise are all aware of approximately how far we’ll be able to drive after spending 40 bucks for a tank of gas.
 In contrast to a tank of gas, the value of which can be consumed pretty much instantly, solar panels deliver their value across a period of time.

-Disclosure: I have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
-I wrote this article myself, and it expresses my own opinions.
-I am not receiving compensation for it.
-I have no business relationship with any company whose stock is mentioned in this article.
+The author wrote this article themselves, and it expresses their own opinions.
+The author is not receiving compensation for it (other than from Seeking Alpha).
+The author has no business relationship with any company whose stock is mentioned in this article.

 Editor's Note: This article discusses one or more securities that do not trade on a major U.S. exchange.
 Please be aware of the risks associated with these stocks.